-There are 105 GP practices across Norfolk and Waveney.
-Most of them have patient groups, often referred to as Patient Participation Groups (PPGs) 2.
+$There \ are \ 105\ GP\ practices\ across\ Norfolk\ and\ Waveney.\ Most\ of\ them\ have\ patient\ groups,\ of ten\ referred\ to\ as\ \underline{Patient\ Participation}$

 PPGs work in partnership with their GP practice and are vital in ensuring that the patient voice is heard.
 We are keen to hear about different models for hearing the patient voice in primary care and will be developing this alongside our current patient groups.

-PPGs work in different ways, some meet in person, others communicate with their practice online - all are keen to welcome and involve new members.
+PPGs work in different ways, some meet in person, others communicate with their practice online - all are keen to welcome and involve

-PPGs provide an opportunity for local people to get involved with their practice and influence the provision of local health services.
-Members contribute their views, make suggestions and provide feedback on services they may have used.
+PPGs provide an opportunity for local people to get involved with their practice and influence the provision of local health service Members contribute their views, make suggestions and provide feedback on services they may have used.
 Groups can also get involved with supporting local health initiatives and can engage with a wide range of health and care professionals.